Tell us a little about yourself...

 What do you love most about Vidafuel products?

 I love that Vidafuel products were created with people’s overall health and wellness in mind.
 As a dietitian, I tend to zoom in on ingredients to find out what exactly I am putting in my body or recommending for my patients.
 When I discovered Vidafuel Wellness Protein Drinks, I was so excited to find a nutrition supplement that was not filled with artificial sweeteners, not to mention Vidafuel is one of the only renal-friendly food companies out there.
-Many of my patients have a difficult time finding low-phosphorus and low-potassium food items, which Vidafuel offers with their tasty, kidney-friendly Crisps and Chips.
+Many of my patients have a difficult time finding low-phosphorus and low-potassium food items, which Vidafuel offers with their tasty, kidney-friendly products.
 As a renal dietitian, Vidafuel is #1 recommended in my book!